 There are good reasons why you should choose Richardson and Starling.
 We have a team of fully trained and qualified surveyors that can travel to homes all over Scotland and the North of England.

-- Firstly, accurately identify the dry rot fungus, assess the type and scope of the damage that the dry rot has caused
+- Firstly, accurately identify the rot fungus, assess the type and scope of the damage

-- Detail a bespoke specification to deal with the dry rot attack
+- Detail a bespoke specification to deal with the rot attack

 - Our team will remove property fabric including wood and plaster that has been damaged by the effects of dry rot